Sonrise Fishing

 Sea Trout

 Sea Trout, or Speckled Trout, are a favorite in Galveston Bay.
-They typically run 14-24 inches and put up a great fight.
-Look for them in grass flats and shallow waters, especially at night.
-They love structure, so target areas near oyster reefs or drop-offs.
+They typically range from 14-24 inches and 1-5 pounds, but trophy fish can hit 10 pounds or more.
+You'll find them in grass flats and shallow waters, especially at night.
+They love to ambush prey, so look for them around structure or drop-offs.
 Fall and winter are prime seasons when they school up in deeper channels.
-Anglers prize Sea Trout for their mild, flaky meat and the excitement of topwater strikes.
-They're aggressive feeders, hitting both live bait and artificial lures.
-Here's a local tip: try a slow-retrieve with a soft plastic shrimp imitation just after sunrise.
-Sea Trout often feed in low light conditions, so timing is key.
-Remember, they have soft mouths, so set the hook gently to avoid tearing it.
+Anglers prize Sea Trout for their aggressive strikes and delicate, flaky meat.
+They'll hit a variety of lures – topwater plugs early morning or late evening can be explosive.
+Live shrimp under a popping cork is always a good bet too.
+Here's a tip: when you find a school, work the area thoroughly.
+These fish often hold in one spot, so if you catch one, there's likely more nearby.
+Just remember, they have soft mouths, so set the hook gently to avoid tearing it.

 Sea Trout